All For One & One For All (2002)

 The fifth part covers adventuring in AfO, and gives us a nice overview of the Louvre.
 The only fucking problem is that there is no map.
 Also no map and description of the Bastille.
 Appreciated but too sparse.
 The game also has the gall to suggest that you might want to run a campaign where the PCs are spies in Spain, essentially rendering most of the setting material set in FRANCE fucking useless.
 Eat shit.
 The other suggestions are fine, namely, to set it in the Rhineland during the war or in Court, or in Paris, to sniff out some Protestant Treachery.

 I was ready to throw up my hands, give this thing a 4 for nice ideas with sloppy editing and incomplete execution, but then I read the quest hooks.
 They are amazing.
 Short, detailed, exciting, yet never generic.
-Cardinal Richelieu’s cousin is secretely passing on information about France’s next plan of attack to the Spanish, but Richelieu is convinced of his innocence and will attempt to block any attempt to stop him thus the PCs must stop his henchman and his band of thugs from carrying secret military documents to the french border.
+Cardinal Richelieu’s cousin is secretly passing on information about France’s next plan of attack to the Spanish, but Richelieu is convinced of his innocence and will attempt to block any attempt to stop him thus the PCs must stop his henchman and his band of thugs from carrying secret military documents to the french border.
 The mysterious Red Fox is raiding French lines and turns out to be a deserted musketeer in cahoots with the Germans who cannot bear the thought of warfare against fellow Catholics.
 One of Louis XIV’s paramours has been kidnapped by starving peasants who desperately need money to feed their families.
-Protestants led by the fanatical Calvinist Fermin have stolen gunpowder and are using an ingenious plot to smuggle them back into Paris as wine barrals to blow up the Notre Dame during the Cardinal’s speech at mass.
+Protestants led by the fanatical Calvinist Fermin have stolen gunpowder and are using an ingenious plot to smuggle them back into Paris as wine barrels to blow up the Notre Dame during the Cardinal’s speech at mass.
 Fermin is willing to die for the cause.
 During one of Louis XIV’s many hunts a rival aristocrat decides to finish off the PC’s once and for all.

 Sheer poetic inspiring genius.
 No more then a third of a page each, richly detailed and embedded within the setting, and usually consisting of a challenge, adventure as well as some sort of moral decision.
 Perfect.
 Makes me want to run this.